Complete Holiday Support

 More than 26 tons of food and 4,500 wrapped presents

 100% Volunteer Supported

 A third of volunteers provide financial support

-In 2018, 350 people will wrap presents, 150 will cook turkeys, and more than 600 will help deliver gifts and dinners to families on Christmas Eve
+In 2020, 350 people will wrap presents, dozens of restaurants and caterers will cook turkeys, and more than 600 will help deliver gifts and dinners to families on Christmas Eve